Knowledge Base Sections ▾

 response = llm.invoke("Explain what RAG is")

-print(response.content)That's it.
-Three lines — and your LangChain project works through the decentralized Gonka network for pennies.
+print(response.content)That is it.
+Three lines — and your LangChain project runs via the decentralized Gonka network for pennies.

 Install dependencies:

-pip install langchain langchain-openaiRecommendation: explicitly specify max_tokens=2048 — this is the maximum through JoinGonka Gateway.
-The Qwen3-235B context window is 128K tokens — keep this in mind when configuring chunk_size in RAG pipelines.
+pip install langchain langchain-openaiRecommendation: explicitly specify max_tokens=8192 — this is the output limit via JoinGonka Gateway for all network models.
+The network models' context window is 200K tokens — keep this in mind when configuring chunk_size in RAG pipelines.

 Example: RAG pipeline with Gonka

-RAG (Retrieval-Augmented Generation) - the most popular pattern for AI applications.
-You load documents, chunk them, create embeddings, find relevant fragments, and generate a contextual answer.
+RAG (Retrieval-Augmented Generation) is the most popular pattern for AI applications.
+You upload documents, split them into chunks, create embeddings, search for relevant fragments, and generate a response with context.

 from langchain_openai import ChatOpenAI